QianJin2013/build-nodejs-for-android/README.md

 ## Docker images

-**osexp2000/build-nodejs-for-android contains a fast build environment, and prebuilt binaries of NodeJS v6.5.0**
+**The docker image `osexp2000/build-nodejs-for-android` contains a fast build environment, and prebuilt binaries of NodeJS v6.5.0**

 Notes:
 - To enter the container, run `docker run -it osexp2000/build-nodejs-for-android`